teracow/googliser/README.md

 `-q` or `--quiet`

 Suppress display output.
 Error messages are still shown.
+Great for finding out what commands and parameters were run! :)

 `-d` or `--debug`

 Append debug info to file.
-Default is no debug file created.
-If selected, output is appended to 'googliser-debug.log' in working directory.
+Default is no debug file output.
+If selected, debugging output is appended to 'googliser-debug.log' in working directory.

 **Examples:**